A Composable Game-Theoretic Framework for Blockchains: Introduction

 \subsection{Our Contributions}

 This work addresses this gap by introducing a composable game-theoretic framework for blockchains that enables formal reasoning about protocol security across multiple layers of the blockchain stack.
-To this end, we characterise and formalise the distinct layers of a blockchain ecosystem---the application, network, and consensus layers---alongside the interfaces that govern their interactions.
+To this end, we characterise\FullOnly{ and formalise} the distinct layers of a blockchain ecosystem---the application, network, and consensus layers---alongside the interfaces that govern their interactions.

 We first define the \emph{blockchain game}, which models the strategic behaviour of miners or validators in response to a set of fee-paying transactions.
-We then define the \emph{application game}, which captures the actions of protocol participants operating an application-layer protocol and whose outcome is a set of transaction triples (each consisting of a transaction, a fee, and a timestamp) intended for submission to the blockchain.
-Finally, we introduce the \emph{network game}, a novel intermediary layer that models how these transactions are disseminated to the consensus layer.
-This is the layer where phenomena such as Maximal Extractable Value (MEV) emerge, as it governs the visibility and timing of transactions across the system.
+We then define the \emph{application game}, which captures the actions of protocol participants operating an application-layer protocol and whose outcome is a set of transaction triples (each consisting of a transaction, a fee, and a timestamp) intended for submission to the blockchain. \CameraOnly{In the full version, we moreover introduce the \emph{network game}}\FullOnly{Finally, we introduce the \emph{network game}}, a novel intermediary layer that models how these transactions are disseminated to the consensus layer.
+This is the layer where phenomena such as Maximal Extractable Value (MEV) emerge, as it governs the visibility and timing of transactions across the system.\CameraOnly{ In this work, we restrict ourselves to a simple network model that allows us to omit the network game to simplify the presentation.}

 To reason about incentive security in such settings, we introduce a rigorous notion of \emph{game-theoretically secure protocols}.
-Informally, we require that the expected utility of protocol participants does not increase when the protocol is executed in a composed setting---interacting with the blockchain game, the network game, and other application games---compared to when it is executed in isolation.
-At the core of our framework are two new constructs: the \emph{cross-layer game}, which integrates the application, network, and blockchain layers to capture their strategic interplay, and \emph{cross-application composition}, which enables reasoning about the concurrent execution of multiple protocols on a shared blockchain infrastructure.
+Informally, we require that the expected utility of protocol participants does not increase when the protocol is executed in a composed setting---interacting with the blockchain game\FullOnly{, the network game,} and other application games---compared to when it is executed in isolation.
+At the core of our framework are two new constructs: the \emph{cross-layer game}, which integrates the application\FullOnly{, network,} and blockchain layers to capture their strategic \emph{sequential} interplay, and \emph{cross-application composition}, which enables reasoning about the concurrent execution of multiple protocols on a shared blockchain infrastructure.